Gatherly/sidebar-chat/README.md

 To be honest, it could use a little work...
 Maybe you can help?

 ## Directions
-1. **Click the "Use this Template"** to generate a new PRIVATE repo from this one.
+1. **Click the "Use this Template"** button to generate a new PRIVATE repo from this one.
 2. **Run it locally** _using the instructions below.
 (If you are having trouble, feel free to reach out to alicia@gatherly.io or your point of contact.)_
 3. **Whip it into shape**. _Using the basic functionality checklist below, as well as your general knowledge of coding best practices and app development, identify and fix as many problems as you can._
 4. **Invite your interviewers, as listed in the prompt email.**